BNasmith/PTForsyth/PTFWorkofChrist.md

 ing of sin the holy bearing of its judgment.
-This is the taking of sin away the acknowledg- ment of judgment as holy, wise, and good, and its conversion into blessing ; the absorption and conversion of judgment into confession and praise, the removal of that guilt which stood between God and man's reconciliation the
+This is the taking of sin away the acknowledg- ment of judgment as holy, wise, and good, and its conversion into blessing; the absorption and conversion of judgment into confession and praise, the removal of that guilt which stood between God and man's reconciliation the